zianglih/zianglih/README.md

 - Google Gemini GPU performance team
 - Samsung OpenCL compute team

 I used to enjoy cycle-level GPU kernel optimization but I no longer consider it an important problem.
-My work has shfited more into low-precision numerics and model co-design.
+My work has shfited more toward low-precision numerics and training recipe.